zama-ai/concrete-ml/docs/built-in-models/tree.md

 #  1 examples over 1 have a FHE inference equal to the clear inference
 ```

-Using the above example, we can then plot how the model classifies the inputs and then compare those results with the XGBoost model executed in clear.
-A 6-bits model is also given in order to better understand the impact of quantization on classification.
+In a similar usage, the decision boundaries of the Concrete-ML model can be plotted, and, then, compared to the results of the classical XGBoost model executed in the clear.
+A 6-bits model is shown in order to illustrate the impact of quantization on classification.
 Similar plots can be found in the [Classifier Comparison notebook](ml_examples.md).

 ![Comparison of clasification decision boundaries between FHE and plaintext models](../figures/xgb_comparison_pipeline.png)

-This graph shows the impact of quantization over the decision boundaries in the Concrete-ML FHE decision tree models.
-In the 3-bits model, only a rough, highly-discrete decision function is observed.
-This results in a small decrease of accuracy of about 7% compared to the initial XGBoost classifier.
-Besides, using 6-bits of quantization makes the model reach 93% accuracy, drastically reducing this difference to only 1.7 percentage points.
+## Quantization parameters

+This graph above shows that, when using a sufficiently high bit-width, quantization has little impact on the decision boundaries of the Concrete-ML FHE decision tree models.
+As the quantization is done individually on each input feature, the impact of quantization is strongly reduced, and, thus, FHE tree-based models reach similar accuracy as their floating point equivalents.
+Using 6 bits for quantization makes the Concrete-ML model reach or exceed the floating point accuracy.
+The number of bits for quantization can be adjusted through the `n_bits` parameter.

-In fact, the quantization process may sometimes create some artifacts that could lead to a decrease in performance.
-Still, as the quantization is done individually on each input feature, the artifacts are minor when considering small tree-based models with 5-6 bits quantization.
-Thus, FHE tree-based models reach similar scores as their equivalent floating point ones.
+When `n_bits` is set low, the quantization process may sometimes create some artifacts that could lead to a decrease in performance, but the execution speed in FHE decreases.
+In this way, it is possible to adjust the accuracy/speed trade-off, and some accuracy can be recovered by increasing the `n_estimators`.

 The following graph shows that using 5-6 bits of quantization is usually sufficient to reach the performance of a non-quantized XGBoost model on floating point data.
 The metrics plotted are accuracy and F1-score on the `spambase` data-set.